 - Few weeks before the boards, fix your body clock to normal.
 Who would want a 3-hr sleep (or even none) during the boards?

 - You don’t actually have to worry if you weren’t able to have your pencils sharpened by a Licensed Architect.
 Look, I passed and I did not do it.
-I however, have all my board exam stuff blessed at Quiapo and St. Jude.
+I however, had all my board exam stuff blessed at Quiapo and St. Jude.

 - Bring everything that could be brought on the Day 2 exam!
 I brought triangles, protractor, highlighters, bookmarks, graphing papers, measuring tape, furniture templates, calculator and ballpens of different colors.
 I was told by the proctor tho that she wasnt sure if highlighters are allowed and that she would get back at me.
 Well she didn’t so I continued using it the entire time.
 Measuring tape or “metro” is super helpful and definitely allowed so don’t just bring an ordinary ruler!
 Also, bookmarks saved me so much time because the questionnaires are super thick.